Skip to main content

 caution

-If a local model name conflicts with a remote model, the remote model will be used, and you will see a warning when registering it locally.
+If a local model name conflicts with a remote model, the local model will be used, and you will see a warning when registering it locally.

 After registering the model with either way, the Batch Feature View can be developed locally as normal.
 The Batch Feature View example defined above can be used directly with the local model.
 Turning off online and offline parameter can skip the environment check in local development.